ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

 In our ERC-721 constructor, you’ll notice we pass 2 strings, “MyNFT” and “NFT.”
 The first variable is the smart contract’s name, and the second is its symbol.
 You can name each of these variables whatever you wish!

-Finally, we have our function `mintNFT(address recipient, string memory uri)` that allows us to mint an NFT!
+Finally, we have our function `mintNFT(address recipient, string memory tokenURI)` that allows us to mint an NFT!
 You'll notice it this function takes in two variables:

 - `address recipient` specifies the address that will receive your freshly minted NFT

-- `string memory uri` is a string that should resolve to a JSON document that describes the NFT's metadata.
+- `string memory tokenURI` is a string that should resolve to a JSON document that describes the NFT's metadata.
 An NFT's metadata is really what brings it to life, allowing it to have configurable properties, such as a name, description, image, and other attributes.
 In part 2 of this tutorial, we will describe how to configure this metadata.

 `mintNFT` calls some methods from the inherited ERC-721 library, and ultimately returns a number that represents the ID of the freshly minted NFT.